explodinglabs/jsonrpcclient/doc/index.rst

     response_format = Formatter(fmt='<-- %(http_code)d %(http_reason)s %(message)s')
     response_handler.setFormatter(response_format)

+The request format has these fields:

+%(http_headers)s
+    The full HTTP headers.

+%(message)s
+    The json request.

-The response format has these extra fields:
+The response format has these fields:

 %(http_code)s
     The HTTP status code received from the server, eg. *400*.

 %(http_reason)s
     The description of the status code, eg. *"BAD REQUEST"*.

+%(http_headers)s
+    The full HTTP headers.

+%(message)s
+    The json request.

 Todo
 ----